AnubisOS/horus/README.md

 - [x] Add config file to maximize customizations.
 - [x] Add argparse to allow CLI arguments.
-- [ ] currently unknown, If you want to add some features open an Issue or maybe wanna do it yourself with requests.
+- [ ] currently unknown, If you want to add some features open an Issue or maybe wanna do it yourself with PR.

 ## Acknowledgements